spped2000/tavily-mcp-agent/README.md

 └── README.md            # This file
 ```

-## Configuration
+## 🚀 How It Works: Multi-Tool Strategy

-The agent is configured in `my_agent/agent.py` with the following key features:
+The agent is configured in `my_agent/agent.py` with an intelligent multi-tool strategy for maximum accuracy and completeness.

-### Search Parameters

-The agent automatically uses these optimal parameters for every search:
+### 📋 Execution Strategy for Comprehensive News Extraction

+When you ask for news from specific websites, the agent follows this systematic approach:

+#### **STEP 1: Parallel Search** ⚡
+- Runs **separate searches for EACH domain simultaneously**
+- Example: Searching thairath.co.th AND bbc.com/thai at the same time
+- Much faster than sequential searches
+- Each search uses optimal parameters:
-- **include_answer**: `true` - Provides AI-generated summaries
+  - `include_answer: true` - AI-generated summaries
-- **include_raw_content**: `true` - Includes full source content
+  - `include_raw_content: true` - Full source content
-- **max_results**: `10` - Returns up to 10 results
+  - `max_results: 10` - Comprehensive results
+  - `search_depth: "advanced"` - Detailed information
+  - `topic: "news"` - For news queries
+  - `time_range: "week"` - Recent news

+#### **STEP 2: Extract Full Content** 📄
+- Identifies top 3-5 articles from each domain
+- Uses `tavily-extract` to get **complete article text**
+- No more relying on just snippets!
+- Ensures maximum accuracy and context

+#### **STEP 3: Map Exploration** 🗺️ (Optional)
+- For comprehensive coverage requests
+- Uses `tavily-map` to discover all news pages
+- Explores site structure intelligently

+#### **STEP 4: Deep Crawl** 🕷️ (Optional)
+- For "all information" requests
-- **search_depth**: `"advanced"` - Uses advanced search for comprehensive results
+- Uses `tavily-crawl` for systematic collection
+- Intelligent discovery of relevant content

-### Domain-Specific Searches
+### 🎯 Domain-Specific Searches

-You can search within specific domains by mentioning them in your query:
+Simply mention websites in your query:

 ```
 สรุปข่าวน้ำท่วมประเทศไทยล่าสุด จาก https://www.thairath.co.th/ และ https://www.bbc.com/thai
 ```

-The agent will automatically extract domains and use the `include_domains` parameter.
+The agent will:
+1. ✅ Extract domains: `["thairath.co.th", "bbc.com"]`
+2. ✅ Search both domains in parallel
+3. ✅ Extract full content from top articles
+4. ✅ Cross-reference and synthesize information
+5. ✅ Present organized results by source

-### Thai Language Support
+### 🌍 Thai Language Optimization

-For Thai language queries, the agent automatically:
+For Thai queries, automatic optimizations:
-- Sets `topic: "news"` for news-related searches
+- `topic: "news"` for news-related searches
-- Uses `time_range: "week"` for recent news
+- `time_range: "week"` for recent news
-- Applies advanced search depth for comprehensive coverage
+- Advanced search depth for comprehensive coverage
+- Handles `/thai` or `/th` paths for international sites

 ## Usage